mikelytaev/n-wise/0000-n-wise.md

 ### Updating DID Document

 Updating the user's DID Document is required for the key rotation or endpoint updating.
-To update the associated DID Document, user pushes the `updateParticipantTx` transaction to the registry.
+To update the associated DID Document, user commits the `updateParticipantTx` transaction to the registry.

-> See [this note](https://github.com/hyperledger/aries-rfcs/tree/main/concepts/0003-protocols/roles-participants-etc.md) for definitions of the terms
-"role", "participant", and "party".

 ### Removing a party form n-wise